-These answers will dictate how you define your employee positions and move forward with hiring, so make sure you thoroughly review each question.
+These answers will dictate the number of employees you need, how you define your employee positions and move forward with hiring, so make sure you thoroughly review each question.

 Define Each Role

-To staff your shop for success, you’ll need to hire specifically for each role.
+To staff your shop for success, you’ll need to hire team members specifically for each role.
 Let’s define each potential job and discuss how to fill them.